saa-lucas/saa-lucas/README.md

 ### ⚡ About Me:
 <div align="center">

-Final-year Statistics student at **Federal University of Ceará (UFC)** and Technical Project Support at **Gauss Jr.** Interested in statistical modeling, data engineering, and cloud computing, with hands-on experience developing analytical solutions using Python, SQL, and AWS.
+Final-year Statistics student at Federal University of Ceará (UFC) and Technical Project Support at Gauss Jr. Focused on statistical modeling, data analysis, and cloud computing, developing analytical solutions using Python, SQL, and AWS.

 </div>